samueljrains/header-helper/README.md

 In CakePHP, the file is located under the '/View/helper/' directory under your main CakePHP directory (typically app).
 Simply, find the function(s) you'd like to use and place it in your HeaderHelper.php file.

-This file is mainly used for formating of views to create a more pleasant expiernce for the end user, but also contains some input functions for quicker inputs for standard information.
+This file is mainly used for the formating of views to create a more pleasant expiernce for the end user, but also contains some input functions for quicker inputs for standard information.

 Example
 =============